 Types of Penetration Testing

-The physical structure of the system is examined to discover dangers in the organization’s network.
-The penetration tester conducts tests in the network.
+The physical structure of the system is examined to discover dangers in the organisation’s network.
+The penetration tester conducts tests on the network.
 This is so they can identify faults in its architecture, operation, or implementation.
 The tester checks various components of the business, like computers and devices, for possible flaws.